-The Board of Directors deliberated on the effectiveness of the Board of Directors at the ordinary meeting held in February 2024, based on the report from the third party and the "what the Board of Directors should ideally be (aiming for a Board of Directors that emphasizes decision-making functions)" confirmed in fiscal 2016, and confirmed its evaluation and future actions.
+The Board of Directors prepared a questionnaire and conducted a survey to Directors and Audit & Supervisory Board members, which includes the issues in the previous fiscal year and mutual evaluation within the categories of Inside Director, Outside Director, Inside Audit & Supervisory Board member, and Outside Audit & Supervisory Board member, with the cooperation of an outside evaluation organization (law firm).
+The aggregation and analysis of the responses to the survey were entrusted to the outside evaluation organization.
+The Board of Directors deliberated on the effectiveness of the Board of Directors at the ordinary meeting held in February 2025, based on the aggregated results of the questionnaire survey, the evaluation of the outside evaluation organization, and the "what the Board of Directors should ideally be (aiming for a Board of Directors that emphasizes decision-making functions)" confirmed in fiscal 2016, and confirmed its evaluation and future actions.